Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 to iterate it forward.
 This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and instead recognize that we once were those little kids dreaming of ways to make the world a better place for the next generation, and much of the modern age has tried to stifle their path towards finding their own identities.
+It's high time we turn around and instead recognize that we once were those little kids dreaming of ways to make the world a better place for the next generation, and much of the modern age has tried to stifle their path towards finding _their_ identities.

 The solution is simple: _be kinder to your fellow human, you don't know what they are currently experiencing._